CottaCush/data-structures-algorithms/README.md

 - Navigate to the website directory from the root of the repository.
 This can be `leetcode`, `codility` or `hackerrank`
 - Find the folder that corresponds to the name of the question.
 - Make your submission inside that folder.
 The name of your file containing your submission should be your name, separated by hyphens.
-E.g. `folashade-daniel`
+E.g. `john-doe`

 **To make your submissions easier to understand by people that want to check it, it would be helpful to add comments explaining it.**
 **You should also add indicate the time and space complexities of your submissions.**